preetu4422-netizen/HR_Analytics_Dashboard/README.md

 ### 2. Attrition by Age (Bar Chart)

-Displays how many employees left based on age groups.
+Displays how many employees left based on age groups.  <br />
 **Insight:**
 1. Employees aged 26–35 have the highest attrition (116 employees).
 Younger employees (18–25) also have a significant number (44).
 2. This indicates that early-career professionals are more likely to leave, possibly for better opportunities.

 ### 3. Attrition by Salary Slab (Horizontal Bar Chart)

-Breaks down attrition by salary brackets.
+Breaks down attrition by salary brackets.  <br />
 **Insight:**
 1. Employees earning up to 5K salary have the highest attrition (163 employees).
 Attrition drops drastically as salary increases.
 2. This shows that low pay is a key driver of attrition.

 ### 4. Attrition by Years at Company (Line Chart)

-Tracks attrition across employee tenure.
+Tracks attrition across employee tenure.  <br />
 **Insight:**
 1. Attrition is highest in the first 1–2 years (peaks at 23 employees in year 1).
 It reduces significantly in mid-tenure and slightly rises again around year 10.
 2. Suggests that new hires are most at risk of leaving if not properly engaged or onboarded.

 ### 5. Attrition by Job Role (Horizontal Bar Chart)

-Highlights which job roles face the most attrition.
+Highlights which job roles face the most attrition.  <br />
 **Insight:**
 1. Laboratory Technician (62)
 2. Sales Executive (57)